guile-sql

 Function: format-expr expr state

 Low-level expression formatter. state is a parameter accumulator created with make-state.
 Returns (values sql-string new-state).
 Useful when implementing custom clause handlers.
+Available to dialect authors via (sql dialect).
 See Extending guile-sql.

 Function: placeholder-dollar n